 Where are you working currently, and what do you do there?

-I’m currently a Data Analyst Intern at Manulife.
+I’m currently an Associate Data Analyst at Manulife.

 Can you tell us a bit about your education and career background?